Kreshnik Hajrizi

-Kreshnik Hajrizi (born 28 May 1999) is a professional footballer who plays as a centre-back for Swiss club Lugano.
+Kreshnik Hajrizi (born 28 May 1999) is a professional footballer who plays as a centre-back for Swiss Super League club Sion.
 Born in Switzerland, he plays for the Kosovo national team.

 Club career

 Chiasso

 On 19 June 2019, Hajrizi joined Swiss Challenge League side Chiasso.
 One month later, he made his debut in a 0–1 home defeat against Wil after coming on as a substitute at 74th minute in place of Ivan Lurati.

 Lugano

 On 25 March 2021, Hajrizi via a photo on his official Instagram account announces that from the 2021–22 season, he will be part of the Swiss Super League club Lugano.
 Four months later, he made his debut in a 0–2 home defeat against Zürich after being named in the starting line-up.

+Widzew Łódź

+On 17 June 2024, Hajrizi joined Polish Ekstraklasa side Widzew Łódź after agreeing to a two-year deal with a one-year extension option and received squad number 5.

+Sion

+On 15 January 2025, he returned to Switzerland to join Sion on loan for the remainder of the season, with an option to buy.
+In June 2025, Sion exercised Hajrizi's buyout clause.

 International career

 Youth

 During the 2015–16 season, Hajrizi has been part of Switzerland at youth international level, respectively part of national under-17 team and he played twelve games with this team and scored two goals.
 On 4 October 2018, he received a call-up from Kosovo U21 for the 2019 UEFA European Under-21 Championship qualification match against Israel U21, and made his debut after coming on as a substitute at 46th minute in place of Fuad Rahimi.